RetroUnreal/FSRTracker/README.md

   add("Your Spell Name Here"); add("Your Spell Name Here") <--- No ; at the end of the line.

 Commands:\
+/fsr — Shows all commands and their intended usage.

 /fsr scale <0.5–3.0> — Sets the total scale of FSRTracker, Default: 1.0.

 /fsr scalex <0.5–3.0> — Sets the horizontal stretch (width) of FSRTracker, Default: 1.0